natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 ### Color and Contrast
 I really liked this activity as well.
 It took a while for me to find a color combination that actually passed the AA standards, but once I did it passed both AA and AAA.
 I learned a lot in this section.
 I feel like I do not normally thing about if a power point or presentation has unaccesable colors.
 This is because I usually use a black and white color scheme.
-This has definitly put things into perspective for me and I will be checking my presentations now with.
+This has definitely put things into perspective for me and I will be checking my presentations now with.

 [Web Accessibility Checker](https://accessibleweb.com/color-contrast-checker/)